What Are Beta Hydroxy Acids (BHAs)? A Derm Explains Everything You Should Know

 What Are Beta Hydroxy Acids (BHAs)?

-Not to be confused with alpha hydroxy acids (aka AHAs), beta hydroxy acids are exfoliating agents that break down dirt and bacteria deep in pores.
+Not to be confused with AHAs, beta hydroxy acids are exfoliating agents that break down dirt and bacteria deep in pores.
 “Beta hydroxy acid is another acid commonly used in dermatology and cosmetics,” Ife J. Rodney, MD, founding director of Eternal Dermatology + Aesthetics, previously told POPSUGAR.
 “Unlike AHAs, which are water-soluble, BHAs are oil-soluble, which allows them to penetrate our skin’s oil glands to remove debris and dead cells from deep within the pores.”

-There are many ingredients that are considered a BHA.
-The most common is salicylic acid, and its popularity is well-earned.
+Salicylic acid is an example of a BHA that’s a household name, and its popularity is well-earned.
 Derived from willow bark, salicylic acid has both anti-inflammatory and antibacterial properties and helps promote turnover to exfoliate away dead skin cells on the surface of the skin.
 This helps treat both active breakouts and discoloration from healed pimples.
 Other lesser-known examples of beta hydroxy acids are beta hydroxybutanoic acid, tropic acid, and trethocanic acid.

 Skin-Care Benefits of Beta Hydroxy Acids (BHAs)